There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) describe the molecular interactions governing fluid properties; (2) explain in detail the modern methods used to predict fluid thermodynamic and transport properties; (3) discuss the applicability and limitations of the various predictive methods; and (4) effectively communicate answers to technical questions in written reports.
+- Students are able to (1) describe the molecular interactions governing fluid properties; (2) explain in detail the modern methods used to predict fluid thermodynamic and transport properties; (3) discuss the applicability and limitations of the various predictive methods; (4) effectively communicate answers to technical questions in written reports; and (5) evaluate the differences between cubic EOSs and the Helmholtz free energy approach.

 - Unit Coordinator(s)